Fractality of certain quantum states

 introduced as an example of everywhere continuous nowhere differentiable function by Karl Weierstrass around 1872.
 Maximum range of parameters for which the above series has required properties was found by Godfrey Harold Hardy in 1916~\cite{Hardy16da}, who also showed that

 where

 From this it easily follows (see below) that the box-counting dimension of the graph of the Weierstrass function $W(x)$ is

-Functions whose graphs have non-integer box-counting dimension will be called {\em fractal functions}.
-Even though the box-counting dimension of the Weierstrass function is easy to calculate~\cite{Tricot95da}, the proof that its Hausdorff dimension has the same value is still lacking.
+Functions whose graphs have non-integer box-counting dimension are called {\em fractal functions}.
+Even though the box-counting dimension of the Weierstrass function is easy to calculate~\cite{Tricot95da}, the proof that its Hausdorff dimension has the same value is still lacking, as far as we know.
 Lower bounds on the Hausdorff dimension of the graph were found by Mauldin~\cite{Mauldin86da,Mauldin86db}.
 Graphs of random Weierstrass functions were shown to have the same Hausdorff and box-counting dimensions for almost every distribution of phases~\cite{Hunt98da}.